yanosz/signup/README.md

 ----------------
 The application is written in Java (using Google Web Toolkit) and build via GWT (no ant / maven / ivy).
-The Account-workflow is tracked in sqlite, all confirmed accounts are written to ldap.
+The Account-workflow is tracked in Apache derby, all confirmed accounts are written to ldap.

 Misc